triton-inference-server/server/docs/protocol/extension_logging.md

 - "log_info" : a $boolean parameter that controls whether the Triton server logs INFO level messages.

-- "log_warnings" : a $boolean parameter that controls whether the Triton server logs WARNING level messages.
+- "log_warning" : a $boolean parameter that controls whether the Triton server logs WARNING level messages.

-- "log_errors" : a $boolean parameter that controls whether the Triton server logs ERROR level messages.
+- "log_error" : a $boolean parameter that controls whether the Triton server logs ERROR level messages.

 - "log_verbose_level" : a $number parameter that controls whether the Triton server outputs verbose messages of varying degrees.
 This value can be any integer >= 0.
 If "log_verbose_level" is 0, verbose logging will be disabled, and